SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: matchmakingfunnies, mmfunnies, Funnies

 - **%geteveryrolemenu**
-    - Info: **Admin only.** Gets you every role menu entry currently saved.
+    - Info: **Moderator only.** Gets you every role menu entry currently saved.

 - **%help** `<command: Optional>`
     - Info: Shows you Info about a specified command.
 If you do not specify a command you will get the help menu, which is broken into a dropdown cause there were too many commands to list.
 Available dropdowns are: Moderation, Admin Utility, Info, Matchmaking, Profile, Utility, Miscellaneous, and Fun.